dellstorage/storagecenter-puppet-module/readme.md

 ## Getting Help

-For specific issues with the Dell Storage Provisioning Puppet Module, file a [GitHub Issue](https://github.com/dellstorage/storagecenter-puppet-module/issues).
+For specific issues with the Dell Storage Puppet Module, file a [GitHub Issue](https://github.com/dellstorage/storagecenter-puppet-module/issues).

 If you have any suggestions for an improvements, please feel free create a fork in your repository, make any changes, and submit a pull request to have the changes considered for merging.
 Community collaboration is welcome!